acm-ndsu/Byte-le-2025/docs/_build/html/_sources/team.rst

 Malformed Character Selection
 -----------------------------

-In the case you try to cheat (🫵🤨) and submit a malformed team, you will *not* receive all the characters you desire, so be mindful.
+In the case you to the dishonorable thing and try to cheat (🫵🤨) and submit a malformed team, you will *not* receive all the characters you desire, so be mindful.
 Any character that is determined malformed will be replaced with a different character: Generic Trash!
 Read more about Generic Trash in :doc:`characters`.

 Here are examples of malformed character selections:

 .. code-block:: python

-    return (SelectGeneric.GEN_TANK, SelectLeader.CALMUS, SelectGeneric.GEN_TANK)

-    return (SelectGeneric.GEN_HEALER, SelectGeneric.GEN_ATTACKER, SelectGeneric.GEN_TANK)

     return (SelectLeader.CALMUS, SelectGeneric.GEN_TANK, SelectLeader.ANAHITA)

     return (SelectGeneric.GEN_HEALER, SelectGeneric.GEN_ATTACKER, SelectGeneric.GEN_TANK)

+    return (SelectLeader.CALMUS, SelectLeader.CALMUS, SelectLeader.CALMUS)

+    return (SelectLeader.CALMUS, SelectLeader.CALMUS, SelectGeneric.GEN_ATTACKER)
+    return (SelectGeneric.GEN_ATTACKER, SelectLeader.CALMUS, SelectLeader.CALMUS)

+    return (SelectGeneric.GEN_TANK, SelectLeader.CALMUS, SelectGeneric.GEN_TANK)

-The first example shows that all 3 characters have the same ClassType.
-In this case, the Leader will be replaced with Generic Trash.
+The first example is malformed since the ``SelectLeader`` enums are where the ``SelectGeneric`` enums should be, and the ``SelectGeneric`` enum is where the ``SelectLeader`` enum should be.
+Every character would be replaced with Generic Trash.

-The second example shows that 3 Generics were selected with no Leader.
-In this case, the second Generic will be replaced with Generic Trash.
+The second example is malformed since it's full of generics.
+The Generic Attacker would be replaced with Generic Trash.

+The third example is malformed since it's full of Leader characters.
+The first and third SelectLeader enums would be replaced with Generic Trash.

-The third example shows that the ``SelectLeader`` enums are where ``SelectGeneric`` enums should be, and the ``SelectGeneric`` enum is where the ``SelectLeader`` enum should be.
-In this case, *all 3* characters are replaced with Generic Trash.
+The fourth and fifth example are malformed since they have a single SelectLeader enum where a SelectGeneric enum should be.
+That enum would be replaced with Generic Trash.

+The last example has three (3) characters that have the same ClassType of Tank.
+The *Leader* would be replaced with Generic Trash in this case.

 Be mindful on how you order the tuple when selecting your team (unless you want to attempt to win at a deficit).